2010 Ukrainian presidential election: Background

-Law on presidential elections
+Electoral system

 Ukraine's president is elected by a two-round first-past-the-post voting system.
 The first round of voting was held on 17 January 2010.
 As no candidate in the first-round ballot had 50% or more votes the two highest polling candidates faced off in a second-round ballot which was held on 7 February 2010.
 Victor Yanukovych received the highest vote (48.96%) and was expected to be declared the winner.
 Under Ukrainian law presidents elect must take the oath within 30 days of the declaration of the poll, which must be made before 17 February 2010.

 On 24 July 2009, the Verkhovna Rada (Ukrainian parliament) amended the law on presidential elections reducing the official presidential campaign from 120 to 90 days.